otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02: Django and MVT Pattern.md

 `makemigrations` looks at your models and generates a migration file describing what changed. `migrate` applies that file to the actual database.
 Run both, in that order, every time you add or change a model.

-**Why this matters.** Because migrations are files, they're committed to Git along with everything else.
+Because migrations are files, they're committed to Git along with everything else.
 That means anyone who clones your repository, including you on a different machine, can run `python manage.py migrate` and end up with a database that matches your models exactly, without ever writing a line of SQL by hand.
 This is the same DRY thinking from Week 01: the shape of your data is written down once, in your models, and every migration is just a recorded, reversible step toward that shape.

 By default, Django uses **SQLite**, a single-file database needing no separate server, which is exactly why it's a sensible default for learning and for smaller projects.
 You'll swap this out for a production-grade database later in your studies.
 The model and migration code you write doesn't change either way.